strudel0209/ai-foundry-agents-practical/01-fundamentals/README.md

 # Module 1: Azure AI Foundry Agent Fundamentals

-Welcome to the foundational module of your Azure AI Foundry agents learning journey!
-This module will establish the core concepts and practical skills needed to work with Azure AI Foundry agents.
+ This module sets basis for the core concepts and practical skills needed to work with Azure AI Foundry agents.

 ## 🎯 Module Objectives